NeethiRNair/olx-clone/README.md

-# Getting Started with Create React App
+# Olx Clone React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an olx clone app developed with React.js.

 ## Available Scripts